-Alternative 1 (No Action) would not establish accountability measures for scamp and yellowmouth grouper and would be expected to have long-term negative social effects on fishing communities because it would not help rebuild the Scamp and Yellowmouth Grouper complex stock and could lead to overfishing.
+Alternative 1 (No Action) would not establish AMs for the Scamp and Yellowmouth Grouper complex and would be expected to have long-term negative social effects on fishing communities because it would not help rebuild the Scamp and Yellowmouth Grouper complex stock and could lead to overfishing.

-Alternative 2 would establish an in-season AM for scamp and yellowmouth grouper and the associated negative social effects associated with loss of access to the resource during a closure.
+Alternative 2 would establish an in-season AM for the Scamp and Yellowmouth Grouper complex and the associated negative social effects associated with loss of access to the resource during a closure.
 Additionally, Alternative 2 includes a post-season reduction in the season length following an overage of the total (commercial and recreational) ACL, which is anticipated to result in direct negative social effects associated with loss of access to the resource, as described above.

-Alternative 3 would establish an in-season AM for scamp and yellowmouth grouper and the associated negative social effects associated with loss of access to the resource during a closure.
-Additionally, Alternative 2 includes a post-season reduction in the season length following an overage of the recreational ACL, making it more restrictive than Alternative 2, which is anticipated to result in more substantial direct negative social effects associated with loss of access to the resource, as described above.
+Alternative 3 would establish an in-season AM for the Scamp and Yellowmouth Grouper complex and the associated negative social effects associated with loss of access to the resource during a closure.
+Additionally, Alternative 3 includes a post-season reduction in the season length following an overage of the recreational ACL, making it more restrictive than Alternative 2, which is anticipated to result in more substantial direct negative social effects associated with loss of access to the resource, as described above.

-Alternative 4 would establish an in-season AM for scamp and yellowmouth grouper and the associated negative social effects associated with loss of access to the resource during a closure.
-Additionally, Alternative 4 would establish a post-season AM with an ACL payback if recreational ACL.
+Alternative 4 would establish an in-season AM for the Scamp and Yellowmouth Grouper complex and the associated negative social effects associated with loss of access to the resource during a closure.
+Additionally, Alternative 4 would establish a post-season AM with an ACL payback if recreational ACL was exceeded.
 Inconsistent closure dates may make it challenging for for-hire businesses to plan their fishing activities.
-Overall, longer seasons result in increased fishing opportunities for the recreational sector and increased revenue opportunities for the for-hire sector.
+Overall, longer seasons result in increased fishing opportunities for the recreational sector and increased revenue opportunities for the forhire sector.
 Reducing the season length is anticipated to result in direct negative social effects associated with loss of access to the resource.

-Preferred Alternative 5 would not establish an in-season AM for scamp and yellowmouth grouper.
+Preferred Alternative 5 would not establish an in-season AM for the Scamp and Yellowmouth Grouper complex.
 Not establishing an in-season AM would prevent the direct and indirect negative social effects associated with restricted harvest during a current season.
-Additionally, Preferred Alternative 5 establish a post-season reduction of season length if the recreational ACL is exceeded.
+Additionally, Preferred Alternative 5 establishes a post-season reduction of season length if the recreational ACL is exceeded.
 Longer seasons result in increased fishing opportunities for the recreational sector and increased revenue opportunities for the for-hire sector.
 Reducing the season length is anticipated to result in direct negative social effects associated with loss of access to the resource.